-\paragraph*{Conclusion and Outlook --} In conclusion, we have presented the generalized matching condition for $N$-stage quantum transduction and suggested new regimes of non-resonant conversions that can outperform all-resonant ones.
+\paragraph*{Conclusion and outlook.} In conclusion, we have presented the generalized matching condition for $N$-stage quantum transduction and suggested different regimes of non-resonant conversions that can outperform all-resonant ones.
 Moreover, we drew a rigorous connection between transducer models and electric circuits, which brought the available circuit design toolboxes into this field.
-While our discussion has been focused on quantum transducers, it may also apply to general physical systems described by the externally-coupled bosonic-chain model for other applications including microwave photon detector~\cite{Lescanne2020}, optical delay line~\cite{Melloni2008}, and optical buffer~\cite{Xia2006}.
-Our work provides an generic formalism for determining experimental parameters to realize efficient quantum transduction in various platforms, with potential future extension for transduction schemes utilizing two-mode-squeezing interactions~\cite{Zhong2020a,Zhong2022} or inhomogeneous couplings of the mediating ensemble.
+While our discussion has been focused on quantum transducers, it may also apply to general physical systems described by the externally-coupled bosonic-chain model for other applications including microwave photon detectors~\cite{Lescanne2020}, optical delay lines~\cite{Melloni2008}, and optical buffers~\cite{Xia2006}.
+Our work provides a generic formalism for determining experimental parameters to realize efficient quantum transduction in various platforms, with potential future extensions for transduction schemes utilizing two-mode-squeezing interactions~\cite{Zhong2020a,Zhong2022} or inhomogeneous couplings of the mediating ensemble.